 Now that we have the scenario for our test case we need to define a few parameters before we can execute our test:

-- JMeter Instances Per Location: Number of JMeter instances that will execute your JMeter test plan in parallel in each region selected.
+- JMeter Engines: Number of JMeter Processes that will execute your JMeter test plan in parallel acrose the chosen test runners.
 Control test duration/iterations from within your JMeter test plan’s thread group parameters.

 And that’s it!
 Press Start Test and watch the results start to flow in.
 See the new configuration guide for full details of all configuration options.